πͺ© Quick Answer

 - Command hooks: $8

-💡 Pro Tip: The disco ball only works with a focused light source aimed directly at it.
-This is the thing most party blogs don’t tell you.
+π‘ Pro Tip: The disco ball only works with a focused light source aimed directly at it β the thing most party blogs don’t tell you.
 One $28 clip-on spotlight does more than $200 of surrounding decor under flat white overhead lighting.

 2. Studio 54 Velvet Rope Entry

 The entry sets the emotional temperature before anyone sees anything else.
-A gold velvet rope and brass stanchions ($35 Amazon) at your front door, a chalkboard “Tonight’s Guest List” sign, and a gold-silver-black balloon arch framing the doorway turns your porch into an arrival moment.
+A gold velvet rope and brass stanchions ($35) at your front door, a chalkboard “Tonight’s Guest List” sign, and a gold-silver-black balloon arch framing the doorway turns your porch into an arrival moment.
+A simpler version takes about 30 minutes and often becomes the most photographed spot of the night before anyone even comes inside.

 - Chalkboard or foam board sign: $8